kirenz/course-template/docs/project-description.md

 -   Description of the response variable.
 -   Visualization and summary statistics for the response variable.
 -   List of variables that will be considered as predictors
--   Regression model technique (multiple linear regression and logistic regression)
+-   Your model technique (multiple linear regression and logistic regression)

 ### Data dictionary (aka code book)